UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 ---

-When we think of traveling, we mostly think or packing a bad a going somewhere, physically, geographically.
+When we think of traveling most people think or packing a bag and going somewhere physically and geographically - moving.

-But traveling can also be an inner journey - an inner Transformation and this type of trip is really all about how we experience the journey viscerally and how it changes our current worldview.
+But traveling can also be an inner journey - an inner transformation and this type of trip is all about "being moved" and how we experience the journey viscerally.

 [Alain de Botton](http://alaindebotton.com/), renowned Author, Philosopher and founder of ‘The School of Life’ said that: